Robinlovelace/robinlovelace.website/_posts/2014-03-05-webmap-test.md

 </script>
 ```

-After that, you just add a single line of html in the pages body:
+After that, you just add a single line of html in the page's body:

 ```{html}
 <div id="map_canvas" style="width: 600px; height: 200px"></div>